 Moving seeding material from one tank to another must be done quickly to ensure the bacteria stay alive.
 Before transferring seeding material, set up the new aquarium and allow it to run for a day to stabilize the temperature and water chemistry.
 Once that is done, get your seeding material and use it within the hour.

 During transport, keep the material covered with a small amount of water from the original tank (the source of the seeding material).
 Do not subject it to significant temperature changes, and move it as quickly as possible.
-Allowing seeding material to sit for more than an hour can result in the death of the nitrifying bacteria.
-If this happens, of it the material is subject to extreme hot or cold, discard it and get fresh seeding material.
+Allowing seeding material to sit for more than an hour can result in the death of the nitrifying bacteria, as they require oxygen in the water to survive.
+If the material is subject to extreme hot or cold, discard it and get fresh seeding material.

 There are two options for seeding a new aquarium using substrate from an established aquarium.
 The first is to simply distribute the seeding substrate in an even layer on the top of the substrate in the newly set up aquarium.
 This option works well if the substrates are similar in color and size.